 - Citi Prestige – member and up to 2 guests OR all immediate family members (spouse/partner + children under 18) enter free.
 Each additional guest costs $27.

-- Chase Sapphire Reserve – member and unlimited guests enter free.
+- Chase Sapphire Reserve – member and all guests enter free.

-- Ritz Carlton Rewards – member and unlimited guests enter free.
+- Ritz Carlton Rewards – member and all guests enter free.

 - Hilton HHonors Surpass – member costs $27 to enter and each guest costs $27 each to enter.